Introducing the 2023-24 Harney Program Fellows

 - Academic excellence

-- Ability or expressed interest to contribute to the Harney Program’s intellectual life
+- The applicant’s expressed interest in contributing to the Harney Program’s intellectual endeavours

 The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ2S+ persons, and others who may contribute to the further diversification of ideas.